Country summary

 The full policies and action analysis can be found here .

-We rate Viet Nam’s 2030 conditional target against a 1.5°C modelled domestic pathway as “Critically insufficient”.
-Viet Nam’s conditional target equates to 620 MtCO2e by 2030 (excluding LULUCF).
+We rate Viet Nam’s 2030 conditional target compared to modelled domestic pathway as "Critically insufficient."
+Viet Nam’s conditional target equates to 629 MtCO2e by 2030 (excluding LULUCF).

 In 2016, Viet Nam had a net carbon sink capacity of 39 MtCO2e.
-In its National Climate Change Strategy to 2050, Viet Nam has established a target for its land use and forestry sector with the aim of reducing 70% of remaining emissions, thereby increase the carbon absorption rate by 20% and achieving a total sink capacity of 95 MtCO2e by 2030.
-It will aim to maintain national forest coverage of 43%, by improving forest quality and sustainable forest management techniques, and is critical to achieve net zero for Viet Nam.
+In its National Climate Change Strategy to 2050, Viet Nam has established a target for its land use and forestry sector with the aim of reducing 70% of remaining emissions, thereby increasing the carbon absorption rate by 20% and achieving a total sink capacity of 95 MtCO2e by 2030.
+It aims to maintain national forest coverage of 43%, by improving forest quality and sustainable forest management techniques, and is critical to Viet Nam achieving net zero.

-Viet Nam announced a target to achieve net zero by 2050 during the COP26 World Leaders’ Summit in 2021.
-In July 2022, Viet Nam reiterated its commitment to reach net zero in the decision approving its National Climate Change Strategy, aimed at guiding its planning to achieve net zero by 2050.
+During the COP26 World Leaders’ Summit in 2021, Viet Nam announced a target to achieve net zero by 2050.
+This target covers three main GHG emissions – CO2, CH4 and N20, covering 98% of total emissions.
+In July 2022, Viet Nam reiterated its commitment to reach net zero in the decision approving its National Climate Change Strategy, aimed at guiding its planning to achieve net zero by 2050, and continued to strengthen measures to achieve the target in the recent 2025 PDP8.
 Viet Nam’s net zero target is conditional on international financial support.
-The CAT rates Viet Nam’s target as “Average”.
+The CAT rates Viet Nam’s target as "Average."

 The full net zero target analysis can be found here.